-The crazy thing is, anxious investors are right.
-Our 401(k)s were never intended to be a primary path to retirement.
-They were developed in the 1980s for highly paid corporate executives to shelter additional investments from taxes – a supplement to their companies’ old-fashioned pension plans.
-Later, companies decided to offer them to employees in place of traditional pension plans.
+It’s understandable.
+Our 401(k) plans were never intended to be a primary path to retirement.
+They were developed in the 1980s for highly paid corporate executives to shelter additional investments from taxes — a supplement to their companies’ old-fashioned pension plans.
+Only later did companies decide to offer them to employees in place of traditional pension plans.

-Although 401(k)s may not be ideal, they’re what a large proportion of Americans have to work with.
+Although 401(k) plans may not be ideal, they’re what many of us have to work with.
 Here are seven ways to wring the most out of your retirement accounts:

 1. At the very least, max out your employer contribution

 Find out if your employer matches your 401(k) contribution and, if so, what the maximum contribution is.
 For example, if your employer matches your contributions dollar for dollar up to 6 percent of your $4,000 monthly salary, you’ll get $240 free in your account for the first $240 you save.
 If you don’t take advantage of your employer’s match, you’re throwing away free money.

 Don’t stop there, though.
 If you can, add more to your 401(k).
 The maximum the IRS allows you to save in a 401(k) in 2016, if you are 49 or younger, is $18,000.
 Add another $6,000 if you’re 50 or older.

 - Stocks: When you see the word “growth” in the title of an investment option within your 401(k), that’s a clue that stocks are involved.
 Stocks, basically ownership in a company, offer the most potential for reward, but they also present the greatest risk.